2KAbhishek/tdo/README.md

 After trying out every note management system under the sun I had decided on using plain markdown notes [powered by nvim2k](https://youtu.be/FP7sQhc8kek).

-tdo is a spiritual successor and complimentary tool to that, taking the same principles and making it more accessible.
+tdo is a spiritual successor and complimentary tool to that, taking the same principles and making it more accessible and simple.

 ### 🧰 Tooling